swimlane/ngx-datatable/docs/api/column_options.md

 * `canAutoResize`: Whether the column can automatically resize to fill extra space.
 Default value: `true`
 * `name`: Column label
 * `prop`: The property to bind the row values to.
 If `undefined`, it will camelcase the name value.
+* `template`: A Angular TemplateRef mainly used internally by expressive columns